SiliconLabs/wiseconnect/examples/snippets/wlan_ble/wifi_station_ble_provisioning_aws/readme.md

 ## Purpose / Scope

-In this application, the Bluetooth Low Energy (BLE) and Simplicity Connect App(formerly EFR Connect App)lication are used for provisioning the SiWx917 to a Wi-Fi Network.
+In this application, the Bluetooth Low Energy (BLE) and Simplicity Connect Application (formerly EFR Connect App) are used for provisioning the SiWx917 to a Wi-Fi Network.
 The SiWx917 acts as a Wi-Fi station and connects to the AWS cloud via MQTT.
 After the connection is established, it subscribes to MQTT_TOPIC1.
 The application then publishes a message to the cloud on MQTT_TOPIC2, and thereafter the SiWx917 is put into Associated Power Save mode.

 ## Soc Mode:

-Si917 connected to LM75 Temperature Sensor via I2C interface, collects real time temperature data publishes to the cloud until the device is disconnected from the access point.
-After publish, the NWP processor is set in to associated power save.
+Si917 connected to LM75 Temperature Sensor via I2C interface collects real time temperature data publishes to the cloud until the device is disconnected from the access point.
+After publish, the NWP processor is set into associated power save.
 Next, the application works differently in NCP and SoC modes as defined below.

-If macro **SL_SI91X_TICKLESS_MODE** enabled, Then M4 processor is set in sleep mode.
+If macro **SL_SI91X_TICKLESS_MODE** enabled, then the M4 processor is set in sleep mode.
 The M4 processor can be woken in several ways as mentioned below:

 ### Tickless Mode

 In Tickless Mode, the device enters sleep based on the idle time set by the scheduler.
-The device can be awakened by these methods: SysRTC, a wireless signal, Button press-based (GPIO) and Alarm based wakeup.
+The device can be awakened by these methods: SysRTC, a wireless signal, Button press-based (GPIO), and Alarm-based wakeup.

 - **SysRTC (System Real-Time Clock)**: By default, the device uses SysRTC as the wakeup source.
 The device will enter sleep mode and then wake up when the SysRTC matches the idle time set by the scheduler.

 - **Wireless Wakeup**: The device can also be awakened by a wireless signal.
 If this signal is triggered before the idle time set by the scheduler, the device will wake up in response to it.

-- **Button Based Wakeup**:The device can also be awakened by a button signal.
+- **Button-based Wakeup**:The device can also be awakened by a button signal.

-- **Alarm Based Wakeup**:The device can also be awakened by setting the timeout to the appropriate duration in the osSemaphoreAcquire function.
+- **Alarm-based Wakeup**:The device can also be awakened by setting the timeout to the appropriate duration in the osSemaphoreAcquire function.

-After M4 processor wakes up via any of the above processes, the application publishes **MQTT_publish_QOS0_PAYLOAD** message on **MQTT_TOPIC2** topic.
+After M4 processor wakes up via any of the above processes, the application publishes the **MQTT_publish_QOS0_PAYLOAD** message on the **MQTT_TOPIC2** topic.

-If macro **SL_SI91X_TICKLESS_MODE** is disabled, then M4 processor does not go to sleep.
-A timer is run with a periodicity of **PUBLISH_PERIODICITY** milliseconds.The application publishes **MQTT_publish_QOS0_PAYLOAD** message on **MQTT_TOPIC2** topic in the following cases:
+If macro **SL_SI91X_TICKLESS_MODE** is disabled, then the M4 processor does not go to sleep.
+A timer is run with a periodicity of **PUBLISH_PERIODICITY** milliseconds.
+The application publishes the **MQTT_publish_QOS0_PAYLOAD** message on the **MQTT_TOPIC2** topic in the following cases:

-1. Once in every **PUBLISH_PERIODICITY** time period.
+- Once in every **PUBLISH_PERIODICITY** time period.
-2. When an incoming publish is received by the application.
+- When an incoming publish is received by the application.

 **NCP Mode**: